Thursday, October 30, 2025

 A 400-foot-long bridge that many Portlanders use without giving a second thought has been added to the National Register of Historic Places based on its importance in the city’s development and its vintage construction method.

-The Balch Gulch Bridge, completed in 1905, carries NW Thurman Street across the gulch between NE 29th and 31st Avenues.
+The Balch Gulch Bridge, completed in 1905, carries NW Thurman Street across the gulch between NW 29th and 31st Avenues.
 Soon after its completion, the bridge became a popular and well-publicized viewpoint of the young city during the 1905 Lewis & Clark Exposition.

 “The city promoted the streetcar route into Willamette Heights as a scenic outing for fairgoers, and vantage points accessible only via the bridge were featured in promotional photographs of the fairgrounds,” historian Michael Taylor wrote in a comprehensive National Register document.
 “The bridge’s role in showcasing Portland’s natural beauty and development potential helped elevate the city’s image and encourage private investment, while the improved access to Willamette Heights accelerated the neighborhood’s first and most intensive phase of residential growth.”

 A wooden predecessor built in 1892 was not strong enough to carry street cars.
 Until the new bridge opened, trolley riders had to get off a streetcar, walk across the wooden bridge and board another car on the opposing side.
+Streetca tracks were removed in 1950.

 The 1905 bridge is composed of two trusses of 160 feet and 60 feet in length, sitting on three steel towers atop concrete bases.
 The deck of the bridge sits on top of the triangular truss structures.